310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% bubble Makoto %}
 Ahaha, but I'm kinda glad you came late.

-If you were here, you would've dealt with everything properly before it even became a problem—it'd all be gone in the blink of an eye.
+If you were here, you would've dealt with everything properly before it even became a problem — it'd all be gone in the blink of an eye.

 We wouldn’t have been able to fail and grow from this experience if that happened.
 {% endbubble %}